Advanced Placement Examination Program

 Review the chart below for information regarding AP course equivalencies.
 Minimum scores are needed to receive college credit.

 |History, American||3|| HIST-105

 |Physics - B||4 - 5|| PHYS-101

-If Carroll does not recognize AP/College Board subjects, the Records Office will facilitate faculty evaluation.
-Contact Records at 410-386-8440 for assistance.
+If Carroll does not recognize AP/College Board subjects, the Records office will facilitate faculty evaluation.
+Contact the Records office at 410-386-8440 for assistance.
 Review the Credit for Prior Learning policy for additional information.

 When transferring to a four year institution, AP credits are evaluated based on the scores that the transfer institution accepts.
-Official scores need to be forwarded to the transfer institution directly from College Board at that time.
+Official scores need to be forwarded to the transfer institution directly from College Board.